WhatsApp Scam

 In an inclusive workplace, employees feel valued, respected and supported.

-That means every employee, regardless of their ethnicity, sexual orientation, age, gender, faith or ability.
+That means every employee, regardless of their ethnicity, sexual orientation, age, gender, faith or physical ability feels comfortable to participate authentically at work.

-Let’s explore the importance of workplace inclusivity and how to navigate unconscious bias.
+Let’s explore the importance of an inclusive workplace and how to navigate unconscious bias.

-Workplace inclusivity matters because it has community and business benefits.
+An inclusive workplace matters because it has both community and business benefits.

 Community benefits